 Students will be enrolled in OT 601 (Scholarship and Evidence-based Practice: Phase III), which is the culminating phase of their scholarly project.
 Throughout this semester, student groups will continue to participate in scholarly activities that align with current research priorities and advance knowledge translation, professional practice, service delivery, or professional issues.
 Students will demonstrate the use of quantitative and qualitative methods for data analysis including basic descriptive, correlational, and inferential quantitative statistics as well as analysis and synthesis of qualitative data.
 Students will demonstrate the skills necessary to write a scholarly report in a format for presentation or publication, as they will complete data analysis and interpretation, and disseminate the results of their scholarly project.
 Dissemination will take place during an inter-professional poster presentation event on-campus with peers, other academic programs (faculty and students), and local clinicians.
 Students will be applying the principles of instructional design and teaching and learning throughout creation and dissemination of their presentations.
-ACOTE standards: B.2.1, B.6.1, B.6.2, B.6.3, B.6.6
+ACOTE standards: B.2.1, B.5.2, B.5.3, B.2.12 (relates to)